nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Data
-In cell model, `data` is a field in a cell which can store arbitrary bytes.
+In Cell model, `data` is a field in a Cell which can store arbitrary bytes.

 #### See Also
 - [Cell](#cell)